verekia/three-gpu-ecosystem-tests/README.md

  Ok in dev and prod.

-## ✅ Next.js Pages Router
+## ❌ Next.js Pages Router

- Ok in dev and prod.
+In dev and prod builds:

+> Failed to load external module @react-three/drei-55417cbbf7f59941/core: SyntaxError: The requested module 'detect-gpu' does not provide an export named 'getGPUTier'